NaTorOG/SimpleConfig/README.md

     }

     public void reloadConfigs(){
-        exampleConfig.reload(exampleConfig);
+        exampleConfig.reload();
-        exampleConfig.saveAndReload(this, exampleConfig); // When you have update a value with fileConfiguration.set
+        exampleConfig.saveAndReload(this); // When you have update a value with fileConfiguration.set

         langConfig.reload();
         langConfig.saveAndReload(); // When you have update a value with fileConfiguration.set